ubclaunchpad/inertia/CONTRIBUTING.md

 }
 ```

-This sneaky configuration file can be found under `Docker -> Preferences -> Daemon -> Advanced -> Edit File`.
+This sneaky configuration file can be found under
+`Docker -> Preferences -> Daemon -> Advanced -> Edit File`.

+The daemon also exposes a [REST API](https://inertia.ubclaunchpad.com/api) for
+the CLI and web app.

 ### Web